-Well, the main problem was the one we had first spotted, that surprisingly there was almost nothing written on Britannia, so there was very little to start with.
-It was often coal-face research, but that is a great challenge, exciting and rewarding.
-Then there was the usual one of time!
-Making time to work on something that was, at first, not central to what I was doing.
-Then there was the rather alarming one that as a subject it spanned two millennia and touched on so many subjects that I do not consider myself a specialist in.
+“The main challenge in carrying out my research was the one we had first spotted: that, surprisingly, there was almost nothing written on Britannia.
+So there was very little to start with.
+It was often coal-face research, but that is a great challenge – exciting and rewarding.
+Then there was the usual challenge of time: making time to work on something that was, at first, not central to what I was doing.
+Then there was the rather alarming one that, as a subject, it spanned two millennia and touched on so many subjects that I do not consider myself a specialist in.
 There were challenges from the coins themselves, in their historical context, economic and social, to art and design, high art and folk art – all of which could have become books in themselves!
 And that was another challenge to squeeze all of it into the set number of pages for the publication itself.
-As there was a timeframe and a deadline to meet I had to beware of becoming fascinated by some aspect, and allowing myself to get bogged down in it.
+As there was a timeframe and a deadline to meet I had to beware of becoming fascinated by some aspect,

-She seems to have an enduring, and one might say endearing, quality.
-As a design on a coin when seated, she quite simply fits into the circular shape.
-The designs tend to have consistent elements: a lance, a helmet, a lighthouse, some waves, a few details to be tinkered with and reapplied.
+“Britannia seems to have an enduring, and one might say endearing, quality.
+As a design on a coin when seated, she quite simply fits into the circular shape. the designs tend to have consistent elements: a lance, a helmet, a lighthouse, some waves, a few details to be tinkered with and reapplied.
 This made her instantly recognisable, and provided a valuable sense of continuity.
-She was a constant, and a symbol of stability.
+She was a constant, and a symbol of stability.”

 “We live in times of questioning national identity and purpose.
 Certainly when John Lessore drew on the idea of Britannia in his group portrait Six British Paralympic Athletes (2004, National Portrait Gallery), this gave her an immediacy and topicality that was entirely suitable.